good

 Pricing

-Avast is available in free, premium, and ultimate versions.
-The two paid subscriptions (premium and ultimate) can be booked for either a single device or up to ten devices.
+Free, premium, and ultimate versions of Avast are available.
+The two paid subscriptions (premium and ultimate) can be booked for a single device or up to ten devices.

-The service also offers three different business subscriptions, relative to the organization's size.
+The service also offers three different business subscriptions, which can be scaled according to your organization's size.

 A current overview of the service's prices can be found below: